Tormek T-4 Water Cooled Sharpener Review

 Putting the Tormek T-4’s Nose to the Grindstone

 Okay, so I couldn’t resist putting a “nose to the grindstone” comment in here somewhere… Like I said earlier, setting up the Tormek T-4 was super easy.
-Before sharpening the hatchet, fixed blade hunting knife, and kitchen knife that I wanted to get started with, I went ahead and read up on Tormek’s recommendations for each type of jig that I would be using.
+Before sharpening the hatchet, fixed blade hunting knife, and kitchen knife that I wanted to get started with, I went ahead and read up on Tormek’s recommendations for each type of jig I wanted to use.

 The first thing you need to do is fill the water trough.
 You’re going to need some additional water because as it runs, the stone will soak up a surprising amount of water.
 You’ll also want to use some light machine oil to prepare the leather honing wheel before applying the honing compound.
 When you turn on the Tormek T-4, you’ll notice that this sharpener is incredibly quiet.
 The low-speed motor and water-cooled grinding just don’t combine to create much noise.
 For me, that’s a major plus.